 Kelley was born in Billings, Montana where her passion for texture and color and miniature things developed at an early age.
 She spent most of her life expressing herself through watercolor, collage and found object sculpture.
 Her propensity is toward 3-D, so when she was introduced to the idea of the book as art, she found it fit her contemplative personality and her hands-on, “let’s build it” approach.
 Kelley loves to experiment with the book as a sculptural form.
 Using her passion for texture and color, she imaginatively alters old books and boxes to form miniature worlds.
 Kelley also creates interesting new blank journals out of old books.
 She also delights in inventing her own books.
 She has an unsurpassed eye for detail and narrative.
 Kelley holds a Bachelor of Science degree from Montana State University and is a self-taught artist with continuing education through classes and workshops.
 Kelley has received bookbinding and book building mentoring from Rachel Fox, a Nebraska artist.
 Married for 30 years to Rich, her best friend and amazing support, Kelley lives in Bend, Oregon, where she enjoys amazing views of the Cascade Mountains.
 She has one grown fabulous daughter, and three really cute dogs!
 Her work can be found in Hood Avenue Art Gallery in Sisters.
 She is also an artist member of Atelier 6000 in Bend, and a resident artist of The Wilds Bend.

 Ashley was born and raised in Sisters, and after traveling the globe, is grateful to call Sisters home.
 Her late mother was an artist, and inspired her love of art.
 Ashley graduated from the Art Institute of Portland with a bachelor of science in interior design.
-She worked as an interior designer for Steele Associates Architects, LLC in Bend for five years before pursuing an Oregon license as a tattoo artist.
-She established Outlaw Tattoo, Sisters’ first and only tattoo shop, in 2009.
+She worked as an interior designer for Steele Associates Architects, LLC in Bend.
 She owns Sisters Saloon and Ranch Grill with her husband Aaron Okura, opened April 1, 2016.
-Aaron manages the restaurant and Ashley used designed the restoration of the 105-year-old building.
-She is a co-owner of Cold Springs Commercial, a family owned and operated commercial real estate company.
-She also co-owns the Best Western Ponderosa Lodge in Sisters with her two siblings.
-When not tattooing or performing various tenant improvements, she enjoys painting, pen and ink. charcoal drawing, photography, shooting guns, listening to classical music, partaking of the scenic beauty of Central Oregon, traveling, and spending quality time with her loved ones.
+Aaron manages the restaurant and Ashley directed the design and restoration of the 105-year-old building.
+She is also a co-owner of Cold Springs Commercial, a family owned and operated commercial real estate company.
+In addition, Ashley co-owns the Best Western Ponderosa Lodge in Sisters with her two siblings.
+When not performing various tenant improvements, she enjoys painting, pen and ink. charcoal drawing, photography, shooting guns, listening to classical music, partaking of the scenic beauty of Central Oregon, traveling, and spending quality time with her loved ones.
 In the near future, Ashley and Aaron look forward to having a family of their own.
 Ashley contributes to Sisters, through volunteering and her involvement with Sisters Arts Association.

 Michelle came to Sisters in 1978, enrolled in Central Oregon Community College, and start taking ceramic classes.
 She’s always loved the texture and curves on the pieces she creates.
 Her constant efforts to refine her work result in innovative designs in clay figures and pottery.
 She tests boundaries, looking for creative ways to combine clay with wood, stone and glass.
 She works to make Sisters a better place to live.
 She has organized art events for schools and charities, including Circle of Friends, a mentoring organization; and Ten Friends, which works with the education system in Nepal.
 Married in 1982 to another potter named Mitch, they own Pottery by Mitch.
 They work with the schools to bring pottery students to their studio to work and experience what it’s like to be a working potter.
 Both have received the Folk Art Award from My Two Hands.
 For the last three years, they have been partners in the Hood Avenue Art Gallery in Sisters.
 As a board member of the Sisters Arts Association, she coordinated the first Artist Studio Tour.
 Her work ethic and caring about our community continues to enhance the lives of others.